supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab02-Setup-SSPR.md

 - Enable self-service password reset for user convenience and security.
 - Validate the self-service password reset process for functionality and effectiveness.

+## You have successfully completed the lab.
+Click on Next >> to procced with next exercise.